DaBlick/Hierarchical-Observer-Pattern/README.md

 	- `EditingObservable`
 		- `ScoreKeeper`

-First, we create the `ScoreKeeper`Object which will be the observer.
+First, we create the `ScoreKeeper`which will be the observer.

         ScoreKeeper scoreKeeper = new ScoreKeeper("Score Keeper");

 The `ScoreKeeper` object extends the `LoggingHObserver` class and implements `Observer`.
-This allows the `ScoreKeeper` to act as an observer that can be updated by observables.
-In this case, we are going to have `ScoreKeeper` observe the `addObservable` and `editObservable`.
-Let's take a look at a block of the `ScoreKeeper` class.
+The `ScoreKeeper` is an observer that can be updated by observables.
+In this scenario, the `ScoreKeeper` observes the `addObservable` and `editObservable`.
+Here's a block from the `ScoreKeeper` class.

 	public class ScoreKeeper extends LoggingHObserver implements Observer {